 When we challenge them to provide evidence for the existence of Odin, we get the following response: First, no ice-giants exist.
 Odin promised to wipe out the ice-giants.
 So, this since there are no ice-giants this is proof of Odin’s existence.

 As you can imagine our friend at the library is not happy with the outcome of our discourse.
 But, we want to give them some encouragement.
 We give them some references on logical reasoning.
 And, point out that it doesn’t matter what you believe.
-You can still be fully engaged in spiritual exploration.
+You can still engage in spiritual exploration.
 In fact, logical reasoning is one of the basic tools we use in our blended learning process.
 You can employ a number of spiritual technologies without the belief in any religion.

 What are Spiritual Technologies?